E3SM-Project/Omega/components/omega/doc/design/Driver.md

 ### 5.1 Test forward model

-A forward model test is included as part of the test suite that runs the standalone model and tests for successful completion.
-All forward model system testing will be inherently testing the driver.
+A forward model smoke test is included as part of the CTest unit test suite.
+This test runs the standalone model in a minimal configuration and only tests for successful completion.
+Other forward model system testing (eg in Polaris) will be inherently testing the driver layers.
   - tests requirements 2.2-2.7

 ### 5.2 Coupled model testing

-Once Omega is integrated into E3SM, various E3SM tests will be run regularly and will test all interfaces
+Once Omega is integrated into E3SM, various E3SM system tests will be run regularly and will test all coupled interfaces.
+We will add an Omega developer test suite to include these tests.
   - tests requirement 2.1